-- Completed the minimum number of semester hours prescribed for the relevant degree programme, and - Earned a minimum GPA of not less than 2.00 for each year, and - A minimum overall GPA of 2.00 for the entire degree programme, and - No fail grades (D or E), and - Fulfilled all the requirements given above, within a maximum of 7 academic years from the academic year of original enrolment in the University other than approved valid reason.
+- Completed the minimum number of semester hours prescribed for the relevant degree programme, and - Earned a minimum GPA of not less than 2.00 for each year, and - A minimum overall GPA of 2.00 for the entire degree programme, - No fail grades (D or E), and - Fulfilled all the requirements given above, within a maximum of 7 academic years from the academic year of original enrolment in the University other than approved valid reason.

-However, when a student reaches his/her last attempt of the degree programme and she/he has attempted all the course units at least once, the following procedure shall be applied in determining the result of that student.
+However, when a student reaches his/her last attempt of the degree programme, the following procedure shall be applied in determining the result of that student.